fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/5_loops_and_iterators.md

 What this method does is loop through each element in our array, in order, starting from 'Bob'.
 Then it begins executing the code within the block.
 The block's starting and ending points are defined by the curly braces `{ }`.

 Each time we iterate over the array, we need to assign the value of the element to a variable.
-In this example we have named the variable `name` and placed it in between two pipes (`|`).
+In this example we have named the variable `name` and placed it in between two pipes (`|name|`).
 After that, we write the logic that we want to use to operate on the variable, which represents the current array element.
 Here, the *original array* is returned after the `puts` statements.

 ### Blocks
 A block is just some lines of code ready to be executed.
 When working with blocks there are two styles you need to be aware of.